Adult Swim: 2007 Boston Mooninite panic

+2012–2019

 On April 1, 2012, as part of their annual April Fools' Day stunt, Adult Swim revived Toonami, the defunct Cartoon Network programming block that primarily aired anime and action cartoons.
 Following positive reception, Toonami would return full-time as a rebrand of Adult Swim's Saturday night action block on May 26, 2012.
+From November 11 to December 29, 2013, Cartoon Network briefly regained the 9 p.m.
+ET hour, promoting it as a bonus "gift time" hour, shortening Adult Swim back to eight hours.